 * You may be able to find refrigerated jarred oysters (without shells) near the seafood counter at your local grocery store.

-1 Strain the oyster juice through a fine-meshed sieve into a bowl to remove any grit.
+1 Strain and reserve the oyster juice, rinse oysters: Strain the oyster juice through a fine-meshed sieve into a bowl to remove any grit.
 Reserve the juices.
 Rinse the oysters well, under cold water.
 Put them in a bowl.

 If you want the stew to be more like a smooth soup, purée until smooth.

-4 Add salt and freshly ground black pepper to taste.
-Garnish with fresh chopped parsley.
+Add salt and freshly ground black pepper to taste.
+Garnish with fresh chopped parsley to serve.